A handy guide to basic motorhome electrical maintenance

 There are several different types of house batteries you can have installed in your vehicle.
 Depending on your patterns of use, you may use the manufacturer’s battery (the one that comes with the RV), or you may find yourself wanting another type.

 The most common type of motorhome battery is a 12-volt RV/marine flooded cell lead acid battery.
-This type of battery holds a decent charge and will be just fine for the “vanlifer” who mainly uses their motorhome in campground with hookups.
+This type of battery holds a decent charge and will be just fine for the “vanlifer” who mainly uses their motorhome in campgrounds with hookups.
 These batteries can last you around two years, depending on your usage needs and preferences.

 If you plan on spending a lot of time in your campervan without being hooked up to a power source, you may find that two 6-Volt deep cell batteries maintain a longer charge.